-Important: To avoid loss or damage, do not remove your SIM card from your handset unless absolutely necessary.
+Important: To avoid loss or damage, do not remove your SIM card from your phone unless absolutely necessary.

-- 1 With your handset powered off, remove the battery door and battery.
-See "Removing the Battery" on page 4. - 2 While holding down the tab near the SIM card holder, slide your SIM card out of the SIM card holder.
-Do not touch the gold-coloured area.
+- 1 With your phone powered off, remove the battery door and battery. - 2 While holding the tab down, slide your SIM card out of the SIM card holder.